 A broad suite of climate change adaption measures can address vulnerabilities across flood and related water management sectors, such as ecosystem and groundwater management.
 Various adaptation measures and strategies can mitigate the risks of climate change and improve resilience of the flood management system and ecosystem processes, habitats, and species identified in the Conservation Strategy.
-Principles and approaches that enable implementation and decisions to be made even under considerable uncertainty are promoted by the CVFPP.
+Principles and approaches that enable implementation and decisions to be made under uncertainty are promoted by the CVFPP.

-Potential adaptation strategies and measures that support flood management systems resilience to climate change, and community resilience in the Central Valley, are identified in Table 2-2.
+Potential adaptation strategies and measures that support flood management systems resilience to climate change, and community resilience in the Central Valley, are identified in Table 2.2.
 These strategies and measures are organized by management action categories and corresponding action types.
+The climate change adaption action types identified in Table 2.2 are included in the SSIA.
+Refinement of these actions and consideration and inclusion of new adaptation strategies and measures may be included in future updates of the CVFPP.